 She went on: “In these cases it can be a massive step to take to complain about somebody.
 For some people, they never feel like telling [officially] and that’s okay.
 Your first duty is to yourself.”

 Fiona Doyle said: “For people who have gone through rape and abuse, the counselling services are hard to get.”

 Then, there is the daunting prospect of going to court that makes many victims of sex offences very hesitant to come forward.

 In court, the complainant is put through often harrowing cross-examination.
-Rape victims can leave the witness box feeling that experience was “as bad as, or even worse than, the sexual violence itself,” according to a 2018 report by the RCNI.
+Rape victims can leave the witness box feeling that experience was “as bad as, or even worse than, the sexual violence itself,” according to ‘Hearing Every Voice’, an April 2018 report authored by an expert group convened by the RCNI.